aokealy/blog-pokemon/README.md

 ## Wireframes:
 - Login and Register wireframe
+- Start always on the Login Page when accessing the website.
 - Easy to find on Front Page in Navbar and simple proccess to to either register or login.
 Most commonly found on the right side of the navigation bar in a lot of different websites so it gives familiarity.
 - ![Screenshot](/media/wireframe-login.PNG)